Why would a divorce become contested?

 - Domestic Violence Court;

-Because there are so many facets to deal with in a contested divorce, it is often a long and traumatic process.
-For this reason it is imperative that prospective divorcees make sure that they are advised correctly through this technical procees.
+Because there are so many facets to deal with in a contested divorce, it is imperative that prospective divorcees make sure that they are advised correctly through this technical procees.